jpfitzinger/tidyfit/README.md

 ### Parallel computation

-`tidyfit` parallelizes cross-validation computations using the `future` package in conjunction with `furrr`.
+`tidyfit` parallelizes cross validation computations using the `future` package in conjunction with `furrr`.
 Parallel computation can therefore be activated by setting an appropriate plan: